Bulletin #2187, Poultry Facts: Turkey Brooding and Management: Giving Poults a Good Start

 |To Market||3.0 – 5.0||2.5||1.0|

-7. Start and raise turkeys on litter, wire floor or slats.
-If poults will be started on litter, cover the brooding area with at least two inches of clean, dry and absorbent litter material, such as pine wood shavings or sawdust.
-Do not use hardwood shavings or hay.
+7. Start and raise turkeys on litter, wire floor, or slats.
+If poults will be started on litter, cover the brooding area with three to five inches of clean, dry, and absorbent litter material, such as pine wood shavings.
+Bedding needs to be spread evenly.
+Do NOT use sawdust, newspapers, hardwood shavings, cedar shavings, or hay.

 8. Keep young poults warm.
 They are very sensitive to cold.
 Check the brooder at least 24 hours before the poults arrive and adjust to 95 to 98 degrees F at two to three inches above the litter surface for the first two weeks.
-Decrease temperature five degrees F each week until it reaches 70 degrees F, and maintain this level until extra heat is no longer needed (usually at 6 to 8 weeks of age).
+Decrease temperature by five degrees F each week until it reaches 70 degrees F, and maintain this level until extra heat is no longer needed (usually at 6 to 8 weeks of age).
 Use a brooder guard, which will give poults room to move away from the brooder, if needed.
+There are infrared heaters that can easily be used to keep poults warm.
+If heat lamps are used, be careful to secure them safely to prevent the chance of fire.
+Since turkey poults also need 8 to 10 hours of darkness, if heat lamps are used, red tinted heat lamps are preferred to clear (white) heat lamps.

 10. Feed them right.
 There are many turkey feeding programs available.
-An easy effective plan is shown in Table 3.
+A simple plan is shown in Table 3.
 Always use fresh feed that has been stored in a dry, cool place for no more than four weeks.
+Feeds that are stored longer than one month increase the risk of toxic molds in the feed.
+Younger birds require a feed with a higher protein level.
+Protein builds muscle.

-14. Round off all corners of the pen with wire netting.
-This will prevent piling.
+14. When brooding, round off all corners of the pen with wire netting, wood, or cardboard.
+This will prevent the piling and smothering of poults.

 16. Take precautions to reduce pecking injuries.
 Turkeys peck each other, which sometimes results in serious injuries and death.
 Following good management practices reduces the risk of pecking.
-Avoid crowding and overheating and provide sufficient feeder and drinker space, feed and water.
-The wounds of pecked turkeys can be covered with wood tar or anti-peck paste, which can be obtained from feed stores.
+Avoid crowding and overheating and provide sufficient feeder and drinker space, feed, and water.
+Reducing the light duration and/or intensity can reduce aggression in turkeys.
+The wounds of pecked turkeys can be covered with an anti-peck paste, which can be obtained from feed stores.
 Isolate pecked birds from other turkeys until wounds have healed.

 Information in this publication is provided purely for educational purposes.
 No responsibility is assumed for any problems associated with the use of products or services mentioned.
 No endorsement of products or companies is intended, nor is criticism of unnamed products or companies implied.